apicollective/apibuilder-validation/README.md

   case Right(m) => m
 }

-// If there is an error, return a very nice, human frientdy error message multi.validate(
+// If there is an error, return a very nice, human friendly error message multi.validate(
   "POST",
   "/:organization/webhooks",